LucasKarlsten/devops24Luccelito/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+:: When dump is run in the home it shows the conf from the local ansible when run in a ansible dir, with a .cfg, it shows the configs for the specified directory